 Thames and colleagues (2017), published in the Journal of Traumatic Stress, found that cumulative lifetime trauma exposure was significantly associated with somatic symptom severity, with PTSD symptoms and depression partially mediating that relationship.
 The more adverse experiences a person has absorbed, and the less those experiences have been processed, the more the body bears the weight.

-I’ve written about this specific dynamic in the context of the post-achievement crash—that disorienting collapse that can follow major accomplishments for trauma-affected high achievers.
+I’ve written about this specific dynamic in the context of the post-achievement crash—that disorienting collapse that can follow major accomplishments for trauma-affected driven women.
 The body’s physical symptoms are often a central feature of that crash, and understanding them through a trauma lens rather than a “burnout management” lens makes a significant difference in how to approach healing.

 The Mind-Body Loop: Why Awareness Alone Doesn’t Fix It